-Community services offer a flexible working environment, with over 60 per cent of work being on a part-time or contractual basis.
-Making a difference to people’s lives and the community, while being rewarding, can also help you develop life-long human skills such as empathy and patience and help you to understand social and ethical issues that can affect a person’s capacity to be involved in the community.
+Community services offer a flexible working environment, with the majority of work available being on a part-time or contractual basis.
+Making a difference to people’s lives and the community, while being rewarding, can also help you develop life-long human skills such as empathy and patience, and help you to understand social and ethical issues that can affect a person’s capacity to be involved in the community.

-And this opportunity is apparent in all fields of community services.
-With skills shortages affecting the whole industry, now has never been a better time to jump on board.
+With skills shortages affecting the whole industry and the growing demand, now has never been a better time to jump on board!

 ‘With improved working conditions and wages, the disability services sector has become a real alternative to the public and private sector employment markets.
 It is attracting job seekers who are looking to see results for their efforts and who want to make a significant contribution to their community', says a DSA spokesperson.